 Sugar and spice and everything nice.
-That’s what you’ll find in these Masala chai crème brûlée that seem sophisticated but are actually a simple infusion of warming spices and a velvety custard.
+That’s what you’ll find in these Masala chai crème brûlée that seem sophisticated but are actually a simple infusion of warming spices and velvety custard.
 The rich creaminess juxtaposed against the crackle of the caramelized sugar gilding the surface pretty much guarantees you’ll be coming up with excuses to make this make-ahead dessert again.
 Soon.–Jenny Howard

 Masala Chai Crème Brûlée